How to Dehydrate Beans

 Beans frequently break apart when they are dried, but they still taste delicious and offer high amounts of protein and other nutrients to backpacking meals.

-Dehydrated Beans - Before and After Dehydrating
+Dehydrated Beans: Before & After

 string beans before and after dehydrating